-For 780 clock-hour programs (Graduate Gemologist, Jewelry Design & Technology), SAP is evaluated at the midpoint of the program.
-This corresponds to the end of the payment period for federal financial aid recipients.
+Students are required to meet academic standards, which are assessed for Satisfactory Academic Progress (SAP) at specific benchmarks detailed in the course syllabus.
+For 780 clock-hour programs (Graduate Gemologist, Graduate Jeweler, Jewelry Design & Technology), SAP is also evaluated at the program's midpoint, aligning with the end of the payment period for federal financial aid recipients.

-Students must maintain a cumulative average score of 75% or higher, rounded up to the nearest 1%, on all coursework including homework, practical assignments, quizzes and tests as well as minimum completion requirements for any practical work as specified in the course syllabus.
+To maintain SAP, students must achieve a cumulative average score of 75% or higher, rounded up to the nearest whole percentage, on all coursework, including homework, practical assignments, quizzes and tests, as well as fulfill the minimum completion requirements for any practical work as specified in the course syllabus at each benchmark.